-Travelers should arrive at the airport at least two hours before a domestic departure and three hours before an international flight.
-View the When to Arrive page for specific information on your airport.
+You should arrive at the airport at least two hours before a domestic departure and three hours before an international flight.
+View the When to Arrive page for specific information about your airport.

-To accommodate all travelers on a flight, passengers must be checked in and available to board at the designated boarding gate at least 30 minutes before posted departure for all flights.
-Failure to meet these requirements may cause the cancellation of reserved seats and/or the entire reservation.
+To accommodate all travelers on a flight, you must be checked in and available to board at your gate at least 30 minutes before the posted departure of your flight.
+Failure to meet these requirements may cause the cancellation of reserved seats and/or your entire reservation.
 View more information regarding Check-In & Boarding Cut-off Times.

 Select a Check-In Option

 Web Check-In: Check in anywhere from 1 to 24 hours before your flight.

 Mobile Check-In: Check in from your mobile device 1 to 24 hours before your flight.

 Check-In Kiosk: Check in at one of our airport kiosks, available on the calendar day of departure.

 Ticket Counter: Check in with an airport Customer Service Agent until the check-in cut-off time.

 Domestic Travel: At Alaska, we require each traveler over 18 years of age to present valid identification at the ticket counter with a Customer Service Agent and/or at the Security Checkpoint.
 Children under the age of 18 do not need photo ID while traveling domestically.
 See our Domestic Travel page for more information.

 International Travel: All travelers flying internationally are required to have a valid passport.
 View our International Travel page for further details.